TJacka/TJacka/README.md

 <br>

-### A full-stack Javascript web developer from Seattle, USA
+### I'm a full-stack Javascript web developer from Seattle, USA who wants to be your next software engineer!

   <br>